McDonald's earnings miss estimates as Europe lockdowns squash sales

 Analysts had forecast a drop of 5.03% for the segment, according to IBES data from Refinitiv.

-Comparable sales in the United States, however, rose 5.5%, an improvement over the prior quarter and better than the estimate of 5.15% rise, as the company leaned on its drive-thrus and celebrity collaboration, including the launch of the crowd-favorite Travis Scott Meal, to drive its business.
+Comparable sales in the United States, however, rose 5.5%, an improvement over the prior quarter and better than the estimate of a 5.15% increase, as the company leaned on its drive-thrus and celebrity collaboration, including the launch of the crowd-favorite Travis Scott Meal, to drive its business.

-Overall, global comparable sales fell 1.3% for the quarter ended Dec.
-31, better than the anticipated 1.46% decline.
+Overall, global comparable sales fell 1.3% for the quarter, ended Dec.
+31, better than the anticipated 1.46% decline and an improvement over the previous quarter, when global sales dropped 2.2% year over year.

 Total revenue fell 2.1% to $5.31 billion, missing the estimate of $5.37 billion.